open-stage/blender-dmx-web/content/docs/OpenSoundControl.md

 date: 2024-04-07T10:56:53+0200
 category: "Help"
 ---
-OpenSoundControl (OSC) is a communication protocol which can allow to send information from BlenderDMX out to other software.
+OpenSoundControl (OSC) is a communication protocol which can allow to send information from BlenderDMX Addon out to other software.

 It is used to send fixture selection to other software, like DMX consoles and the current definition ([which can be customized](#defining-osc-commands)) is allowing for nice integration with the [BlinderKitten](http://blinderkitten.lighting/) lighting software.